drivendataorg/box-plots-for-education/1st-place/README.md

 # Entrant Background and Submission Overview

 ### Mini-bio
+I recently
-My name is XXXXXX and I am an Engineering Manager at XXXXXX.
-I recently completed my Masters in Predictive Analytics at XXXXXX.
-Although I started my current job in engineering leadership, I have increasingly been working more on the data science side of the house, for example I am a part of an initiative to upgrade our inhouse sentiment classification algorithms and general NLP capabilities within XXXXXX social products.
+completed my Masters in Predictive Analytics.
+Although I started my current job in engineering leadership, I have increasingly been working more on the data science side of the house, for example I am a part of an initiative to upgrade our inhouse sentiment classification algorithms and general NLP capabilities.
 I plan to transition to a fulltime Data Scientist role by this Spring.